koodikulma-fi/data-signals/README.md

 ### DataMan & DataBoy

 - `DataBoy` simply provides data listening basis without having any data.
 (It's useful eg. for `ContextAPI`s.)
-- `DataMan` completes the concept by providing the `data` member and the related methods for setting and getting data.
+- `DataMan` completes the concept with the `data` member and related methods for setting and getting data.
+    * Note that when nested data is set (with setInData), all the parenting data dictionaries are shallow copied.

 ```typescript